 8.1 Additional Explanatory Notes:

 #1.2: Recommended Practices do not include mandatory statements, and this specification is not intended to serve as the basis of statements of conformance.
 However, the material provides a basis for the development of normative protocol standards that include mandatory statements and to which conformance can be stated.
-It is the intention of the sponsor to initiate the development of such protocol standards based on the underlying foundation established in this Recommended Practice.

 #3.2, #5.6: Development of this standard will recognize the essential stakeholder role of the IEEE 802 Working Groups in the results.
 Prior to Sponsor agreement to forward a draft to Sponsor Ballot, each IEEE 802 Working Group will be invited to delegate a participant to serve as a member of any ballot group responsible for consideration of any internal draft.

 #5.2: The standard shall comply with IEEE Std 802, IEEE Std 802.1D and IEEE Std 802.1Q.

+#5.5: The results of the gap analysis are contained in https://mentor.ieee.org/omniran/dcn/13/omniran-13-0048-04-0000-omniran-ecsg-results-and-outlook.pptx

 10.5 Criteria for standards development (five criteria)